JuanBernal13/JuanBernal13/README.md

 ## Currently

-- Building backend services for international trade operations at Scotiabank
 - Exploring applied AI systems: RAG, GNN, and retrieval workflows
 - Interested in scalable architecture, optimization, and ML-powered products
-- Preparing for M.Sc. in Systems & Computing Engineering

 ---